Power Line Setback Exemption Guidance, May 2006

 Although the CDE guidance addresses 'transmission' lines, districts should also consider the feasibility of decreasing or mitigating exposure from EMF from all sources on any existing or proposed school campus.
 Best practices information from the DHS, electric utilities, and consultants is available to assist districts in these efforts.

-For further information on this issue, please contact the School Facilities Planning Division consultant assigned to the district.
+For further information on this issue, please contact the School Facilities and Transportation Services Division consultant assigned to the district.

 Exemption Process Guidance